Scandinavia on €32/Day: Copenhagen, Oslo & Stockholm

 The Budget System

-I consistently keep my daily budget under €20-€30 using two methods:
+I keep daily travel costs under €20–€30 using two methods:

 ● €3/Day Rental Car Guide